 Nancy S. Steinhardt

-My research has involved the art, architecture, and archaeology of China, Korea, and Japan from the 2nd through 14th centuries.
+My research focuses on the art, architecture, and archaeology of China, Korea, and Japan from the 2nd through 14th centuries.
 I have done fieldwork in all three countries.
 I am particularly interested in how Chinese art is borrowed, adopted, adapted, and reinterpreted at China's borders.

-Current research projects are: "China's Early Mosques" and "Chinese Architecture under Mongolian Rule."
+Current research projects are "The Borders of Chinese Architecture" and "Chinese Architecture under Mongolian Rule."

 My affiliations at Penn are: the Departments of East Asian Languages and Civilization, History of Art, Architecture, and the Museum of Archaeology and Anthropology.

 Recent Penn Conferences:

 - "The Future of Historic Preservation in China," January 2016